 2. Custom PCB and prepare compents for the Quadcopter

 Once the PCB was designed and finalized, you can finalize the number of copper layers you need, the PCB thickness, copper weight, and even the PCB color from the checkout menu.
 There is also a handy option of downloading your Gerber File on the PCB order page and seeing the Photo View of your PCB (i.e. how it will turn out).
-And you culd receive them within a week after you custom circuit board.
+And you also could custom circuit board with JLCPCB.

 Then prepare main components used in this board are: